M-L-P/Yours-LegacyBIOS/README.md

 <details>
 <summary>🖱️Click to Unfold to see🖱️</summary>

+It need use [DiskGenius](https://www.diskgenius.com/) and Bootice.
 #### Backup EFI files
+- Open DiskGenius;
+- Copy all files from ESP to somewhere else you would like;
 #### Format ESP as FAT32
+- Open DiskGenius;
+- Format ESP as FAT32(Basic data partition);
 #### Cover MBR and PBR
+- Open Bootice
+- MBR
 #### Turn FAT32 into ESP

 </details>